Market Profile & Volume Profile

 Open type analysis — where price opens relative to the prior Value Area determines your initial bias

-• Open above prior VAHDefinitionValue Area High — the upper boundary of the zone where 70% of volume traded. — buyers are in control from the open.
+• Open above prior VAHDefinitionValue Area High — the upper boundary of the zone where 70% of volume traded.
+Acts as resistance. — buyers are in control from the open.
 Watch for acceptance above the VAH (bullish continuation) or rejection back into the VA (failed breakout)

-• Open below prior VALDefinitionValue Area Low — the lower boundary of the zone where 70% of volume traded. — sellers are in control from the open.
+• Open below prior VALDefinitionValue Area Low — the lower boundary of the zone where 70% of volume traded.
+Acts as support. — sellers are in control from the open.
 Watch for acceptance below the VAL (bearish continuation) or rejection back into the VA (failed breakdown)

 • Open at or near prior POCDefinitionPoint of Control — the price with the highest volume.
 Where the most trading happened. — the market is opening at fair value.
 No directional bias yet.
 Wait for the first initiative move